-No matters have been sub-Score number two was made.
-Score number two was interesting that been sub-mitted officially, there were no courts martial to be passed on mitted officially, there were no courts martial to be passed on mitted officially, there were no courts mitted to be passed on and all was quiet along the Potomac.
-Perhaps the brethren had used up so much energy "Over There," bringing about a splendid triumph for Democracy, expending in the meantime surplus energy on peace terms and re-construction that they simply were unable to stir up trouble of any sort that result in complicated courts martial, a question that is oft times referred to the Na-
+No matters have been sub-Score number two was made. score number two was interesting that been sub-mitted officially, there were no courts martial to be pa mitted otherary, there where Potomac.
+Perhaps the brethren had and all was quiet along the Potomac.
+Fernaps the brethren had used up so much energy "Over There," bringing about a splerid triumph for Democracy, expending in the meantime surplu energy on peace terms and re-construction that they simply e unable to stir up trouble of any sort that result in complicated courts martial, a question that is oft times referred to

-Perhaps we should assume that our brethren are growing better as we approach the millennium and need no discipline or shall we conclude that the questions arising were so simple that they required no solution, or that those in authority were so wise and well informed that they needed no assistance, or that our Commander-in-Chief himself handled most effectively the various situations as they arose.
+Perhaps we should assume that our brethren are growing better as we approach the millennium and need no discipline or shall we conclude that the questions arising were so simple that they required no solution, or that those in authority we wise and well informed that they needed no assistance, or that our Commander-in-Chief himself handled most effectively the various situations as they arose.